openus-dotnet/SecureProtocol/SecSess/Architecture.md

 client.Close();
 ```

-- This example is like repeated 100 times Ping-Pong, through SecSess-RSA & TCP.
+- This example is like repeated 100 times Ping-Pong, through SecSess-RSA & AES.
 - And last, check that message is corrupted.